carlos-nexans/pgnest/examples/basic/README.md

 ## How it works

 1. The `MessageProducer` service uses `@nestjs/schedule` to emit a message every 5 seconds to the `example-queue`
-2. The `MessageConsumer` service processes messages from the queue and logs them
+2. The `MessageConsumer` service uses PGMQ decorators to automatically process messages from the queue
-3. Every 7th message is intentionally failed to demonstrate DLQ functionality
+3. Each message has a 50% chance of failure to demonstrate DLQ functionality
 4. If processing fails, the message is moved to a dead-letter queue after max retries
 5. The `DLQMonitor` service runs every 30 seconds to show statistics about failed messages
 6. Messages are persisted in PostgreSQL, so no messages are lost if the application crashes